ciaran-matthew-dunne/ciaran-matthew-dunne.github.io/src/index.md

 working within the research group [Deducteam](https://deducteam.github.io/).

-I am interested in mathematical and computational structures that representing mathematics.
+I am interested in mathematical and computational structures for representing mathematics.
 In particular, I have a special interest in the intersection of type-theoretic and set-theoretic technqiues for interactive theorem proving.